open-access-policies/streaming/_engineering_policies/eng_pol_001.md

 ### 2. Scope

 This policy applies to all software development activities for the video streaming platform, including web applications, mobile applications, APIs, microservices, recommendation algorithms, and content processing systems.
-It covers all development teams, contractors, and third parties involved in software development for the Company.
+It covers all development teams, contractors, and third parties involved in software development for [Company Name].

 ### 3. Policy